dreamalligator/nebulousdog/content/2014-11-04-draw-constellation-bounds.md

 Title: Plot Orion Constellation Bounds
 Slug: draw-orion-bounds
 Date: 2014-11-04
+Modified: 2014-11-14
 Tags: orion, constellation, python, descartes, astronomy, space, polygons, geometric
 Category: code
 Image: orion.png
 Author: Tom Spalding

 The following code plots the [IAU constellation bounds](http://www.iau.org/public/themes/constellations/) of Orion.
-You can find similar astronomical notebooks in the [notebook](https://github.com/digitalvapor/asterisms#notebooks) section of the [asterisms](https://github.com/digitalvapor/asterisms) project I recently began.
+You can find the code and similar astronomical notebooks in the [notebook](https://github.com/digitalvapor/asterisms#notebooks) section of the [asterisms](https://github.com/digitalvapor/asterisms) project I recently began.

 The below text contains a set of coordinates that defines the boundaries of the constellations in the sky.
 The format is: `HH MM SS.SSSS| DD.DDDDDDD|XXX`